-Course Outcomes: After the completion of the course the students will be able to
+Upon successful completion of the course, the student will be able

 - CO 1 To apply ethics and Human Values in their professional career - CO 2 To deal with various Variety of moral issues and Moral dilemmas - CO 3 To know the problems encountered with Engineering Experimentation. - CO 4 To realize various global issues and also to familiarize with the responsibilities of professional societies.